 (b) paragraph 3 is replaced by the following:

 “3.
 The notification referred to in paragraph 2 shall be submitted by the employer to the responsible authority of the Member State, before the work commences, in accordance with national laws, regulations and administrative provisions.
+The notification must be accessible for firefighters and emergency services.

 The notification must include at least a brief description of: